tfry-git/EmbAJAX/README.md

     - Bonus points: With position marker ("cursor"), with ability to load arbitrary background image.
 - More drivers
 - More examples
-- The effect of setVisible(false) on an element with a label (checkbox, radio option) is not quite convincing, yet...

 ## The beggar's line